9 US States With No Income Tax

 This fund has distributed $1,100 annually, on average, over the previous five years.
 As Alaskan production has dropped, so have the royalties, but that is still a significant amount of money for just living in Alaska.
 If this average royalty is subtracted from average tax paid, the result is $2,200 per capita, making it the lowest tax bill in the nation.

+Florida is one among the 7 states without personal income tax.
 When you think of a state for retirees, Florida often tops the list.
 While weather is a significant factor, so too is the fact that Florida repealed the income tax in 1855.
-Florida generates funds using property taxes and sales tax (6%).
+Florida generates funds using property taxes and state sales tax (6%).
 The 2017 per-capita average tax paid came in at $3,322, placing Florida in 24th place among the states.

 The main draw to Nevada has been gambling, but the tourism industry is growing with an increase in conventions, shows, retail, and nightclubs.
 With no corporate or individual income taxes, both residents and businesses are drawn to the state.
 But, Nevada does have a unique business tax of 1.17% of wages paid.